ARTS

 Recommended background: Credits in Grade 11 University level English and Science courses

 This course introduces students to the world of human movement.
+Kinesiology can be studied from a wide variety of lenses: from the cellular level of physiology to the social factors that influence participation in sport and physical activity.
 This course focuses on the systems, factors, and principles involved in the development of human movement.
-Students will observe the impact of socioeconomic factors on physical activity, participation rates and relationships with nutrition.
-Students will learn about the basic anatomy and cellular functions of the body related to movement, and the measured effects of training on the body.
+Students will observe the impact of socioeconomic factors on physical activity participation rates and relationships with nutrition.
+Students will learn about the basic anatomy and cellular functions of the body related to movement, the mechanics behind movement, and the measured effects of training on the body.
 The course prepares students for university programs in physical education and health, kinesiology, health sciences, health studies, recreation, and sports administration.

 LANGUAGES